-Bath, known as “The Queen of English Cities,” has attracted visitors for over 2000 years with its famous mineral-rich hot springs, impressive Roman Baths, and honey-colored Georgian streets.
+Bath, known as “The Queen of English Cities,” has attracted visitors for over 2,000 years with its impressive Roman Baths and mineral-rich hot springs.
+With charming honey-colored Georgian streets, iconic sites, cozy tearooms, and luxury spa experiences – it's a city that you'll have a hard time leaving.

 I absolutely loved visiting Bath.
-I didn’t even have to spend a day in the city to know that it would become one of my favorite cities in the UK.
-It’s so beautiful, elegant, relaxing, uplifting and, above all, romantic.
-I just can’t wait to go back with my better half.
+It's a city that makes you feel like you've stepped into the romantic world of a Jane Austen novel.
+I didn't even have to spend a day in the city to know that it would become one of my favorite cities in the UK.
+It's so beautiful, elegant, relaxing, uplifting and, above all, romantic.
+I just can't wait to go back with my better half.

 In this travel guide, I'll share my 48-hour itinerary and give you some ideas of things to do, where to eat, where to stay and how to make the most of a weekend in Bath.